How to switch energy supplier.

 However, you might not know who your supplier is.
 For example you've just moved into a new build home.
 Not to worry, we've got you covered.

 Who is my electricity supplier?

-To find out who your electricity supplier is, you need to speak to your energy network operator.
-You can use the Energy Network Association search tool to find your network operator and then get in touch to find out who your supplier is, as well as your MPAN (Meter Point Administration Number, which is used to identify your electricity meter).
+How to find my electricity supplier is a frequently asked question, and the best thing to do is use the Energy Network Association search tool to find your energy network operator.
+Then get in touch to learn your electricity supplier and your MPAN (Meter Point Administration Number, which is used to identify your electricity meter).